 Boulder County has introduced text to 911 service in all communities within the county.
-This new service allows residents to text dispatch during an emergency.
+This service allows residents to text dispatch during an emergency.
 Text to 911 is supported by all four 911 dispatch centers in the county which connect callers to public safety response agencies including police, fire, emergency medical services and other rescue teams.

 Most large cell phone providers are enabled for text to 911 at this point in time.
 However, some small carriers are requiring their customers to sign off on service contracts which state that you acknowledge the cell phone carrier does not provide text to 911 access.
 Please understand that the Longmont Emergency Communications Centers can provide the service, the carrier has made the decision not to participate.
 Please check with your carrier before signing the contract.
 The FCC does not mandate that the smaller companies comply with this ability.
 The FCC advises that it is the responsibility of the consumer to ensure the carriers support of Text2911.